Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/xray.md

         ```

 ### `statusFailed`
-: The status name of a test marked as failed in Xray.
+: The status name of a test marked as failed in Cypress.
     Should be used when custom status names have been setup in Xray.
 : ***Environment variable***
     : `XRAY_STATUS_FAILED`
 : ***Type***
     : `string`
 : ***Default***
+    : `#!js "FAIL"` (when providing Xray server credentials)
-    : `#!js "FAILED"`
+    : `#!js "FAILED"` (when providing Xray cloud credentials)
 ???+ example
     === "Cypress configuration"
         ```js